Table of Contents

-Acetaminophen blood levels within the 4—18 hours’ time-window after ingestion are most reliable in the prediction of the risk of hepatotoxicity.
-Levels above 150 µg/mL or 993 µmol/L at 4 hours post-ingestion predict a high risk of developing hepatotoxicity.
+Acetaminophen blood levels within the 4–18-hour time-window after ingestion are most reliable in the prediction of the risk of hepatotoxicity.
+Levels above 150 µg/mL or 993 µmol/L at 4 hours post-ingestion suggest a high risk of developing hepatotoxicity.

-A CT scan of the head should be performed in the children developing an altered level of consciousness to look for cerebral edema and to exclude other causes.
-Additionally, serum levels of ammonia should be measured, which correlate with the severity of encephalopathy.
+A CT scan of the head should be performed in children with an altered level of consciousness to assess for cerebral edema and to exclude other causes.
+Additionally, serum levels of ammonia should be measured, which correlates with the severity of encephalopathy.

 Treatment of Acetaminophen Toxicity

-N-acetylcysteine (NAC) should be given to any child who presents within the first 24 hours after an acetaminophen overdose having hepatotoxicity, or is at an increased risk of hepatotoxicity.
-Once NAC is initiated, it should be continued until the normalization of prothrombin time, ALT and AST levels.
+NAC should be given to any child that presents within the first 24 hours after an acetaminophen overdose, who has hepatotoxicity or is at an increased risk of hepatotoxicity.
+Once NAC is initiated, it should be continued until the normalization of prothrombin time, and ALT and AST levels.
 NAC is usually started at a loading dose of 140 mg/kg, followed by 70 mg/kg every 4 hours.

 Gastric lavage and activated charcoal should be used within 1 hour of ingestion.
 They decrease the systemic absorption of acetaminophen and can be life-saving.